bt7s7k7/UCPeM/README.md

 The global folder is `~/.ucpem` by default but it can be modified with the `UCPEM_LOCAL_PORTS` environmental variable.

+By default during `ucpem install`, local ports are used before cloning a remote copy, to install remote ports only run `ucpem install remote`.

 Local linking requires node version `^12.10.0`

 ## Installation